What is happening in Virtual Health(care) ?

 Lucien Engelen is the former and founding director of the REshape Center for (healthcare) innovation (since 2010) at Radboud University Medical Center in Nijmegen The Netherlands.
 As of May 2018, he was appointed as Global Strategist Digital Health Edge Fellow at the Deloitte Center for the Edge, He is also core faculty at Singularity University’s Exponential Medicine in Silicon Valley (since 2011) and CEO of his own company called Transform.Health an expert in front-end healthcare innovation and a passioned and valued inspirational public speaker on the change of health(care).

-If you want to have a hard copy (388 pages Black & White interior) AND the e-book here is your bundle.
-Both revised versions with better translation and newly added chapter.
+If you want to have a hard copy (388 pages color interior) AND the e-book, here is your bundle.
+Both revised versions with better translations and newly added chapters.